-Boris Johnson in ICU with coronavirus, condition improving
+UK’s Johnson in ICU with coronavirus, condition improving

-LONDON (AP) — British Prime Minister Boris Johnson remains in intensive care with the coronavrus but is “improving,” a senior official said Wednesday, as the U.K. saw its biggest spike in deaths from the virus to date.
+LONDON (AP) — British Prime Minister Boris Johnson remains in intensive care with the coronavirus but is improving and sitting up in bed, a senior government minister said Wednesday, as the U.K. recorded its biggest spike in COVID-19 deaths to date.

+Johnson, the first world leader diagnosed with the disease, has spent two nights in the ICU at St. Thomas’ Hospital in London.

-Treasury chief Rishi Sunak said Johnson “has been sitting up in bed and engaging positively with the clinical team” at St. Thomas’ Hospital in London, three days after he was admitted.
+“The latest from the hospital is the prime minister remains in intensive care where his condition is improving,” Sunak said at a news conference.
+“I can also tell you that he has been sitting up in bed and engaging positively with the clinical team.”

-A shaken U.K. government sought to keep a grip on its response to the outbreak with its leader hospitalized and the number of COVID-19-related deaths approaching the peaks seen in Italy and Spain, the two countries with the greatest number of fatalities.
+That glimmer of good news came as the number of COVID-19-related deaths in Britain approached the peaks seen in Italy and Spain, the two countries with the greatest number of fatalities.

 Britain’s confirmed death toll reached 7,097 on Wednesday, an increase of 938 from 24 hours earlier.
-Italy recorded 969 deaths on March 27 and Spain 950 deaths on April 2.
+Italy recorded a high of 969 deaths on March 27 and Spain 950 deaths on April 2.

-Not all the deaths reported each day occurred in the preceding 24 hours, and the British total only includes deaths in hospitals.
+The figures may not be directly comparable, however.
+Not all the U.K. deaths reported each day occurred in the preceding 24 hours, and the total only includes deaths in hospitals.

+The government’s deputy chief scientific adviser, Angela McLean, said that despite the grim death figures, the number of new cases “is not accelerating out of control … and that is good news.”

+Johnson, 55, is the most high-profile of more than 60,000 people in Britain who have been confirmed to have the virus.

-Johnson was diagnosed with COVID-19 on March 26 and still had a cough and fever 10 days later.
-He was admitted to St. Thomas’ Hospital in London on Sunday and moved to the ICU on Monday after his condition deteriorated.
+He was diagnosed on March 26 and still had a cough and fever 10 days later.
+He was admitted to St. Thomas’ Hospital Sunday and moved to the ICU on Monday after his condition deteriorated.
 Foreign Secretary Dominic Raab is standing in for Johnson while he is hospitalized.

-Johnson spokesman James Slack said earlier Wednesday that the prime minister continues to receive “standard oxygen treatment” and is breathing without any other assistance.
+Johnson spokesman James Slack said earlier Wednesday that the prime minister was receiving “standard oxygen treatment” and breathing without any other assistance.

-Slack declined to provide further details of Johnson’s treatment, saying Wednesday’s update “contains all of the information which the PM’s medical team considers to be clinically relevant.”

-The virus has hit people from all walks of life — including Johnson, the first world leader known to have been diagnosed with COVID-19.
-The 55-year-old prime minister was hospitalized with a fever and cough that persisted 10 days after he tested positive for the virus.
-He was moved to the ICU on Monday night after his condition deteriorated.

 Johnson’s illness has unleashed a wave of sympathy for the prime minister, including from his political opponents.
 It has also heightened public unease about the government’s response to the outbreak, which faced criticism even with the energetic Johnson at the helm.